nodejs/node/doc/api.markdown

 Synchronous open(2).

-### fs.write(fd, data, position, encoding, callback)
+### fs.write(fd, buffer, offset, length, position, callback)

+Write `buffer` to the file specified by `fd`.

+`offset` and `length` determine the part of the buffer to be written.

-Write data to the file specified by `fd`.  `position` refers to the offset from the beginning of the file where this data should be written.
+`position` refers to the offset from the beginning of the file where this data should be written.
 If `position` is `null`, the data will be written at the current position.
 See pwrite(2).

 The callback will be given two arguments `(err, written)` where `written`